ormandi/Gossip-Learning-Framework/README.md

 Running a recommender system model
 -------------------------------------------------

-We have a matrix factorizatoin based recommender system model in our framework, that can be used both local and P2P settings.
+We have a matrix factorization based recommender system model in our framework, that can be used both local and P2P settings.

 * __local setting__
-`java -cp $classpath gossipLearning.RecSysRun res/config/LocalRecSys.txt`
+`java -cp $classpath gossipLearning.main.RecSysRun res/config/LocalRecSys.txt`
 * __P2P setting__
-`java -cp $classpath seersim.Simulator res/config/P2PRecSys.txt`
+`java -cp $classpath peersim.Simulator res/config/P2PRecSys.txt`

 This is just the tip of the iceberg since the framework provides an *API* which makes it extensible, i.e. you can implement new learning